 The curriculum prepares students to work with persons across the lifespan facing a diversity of issues and in a wide range of settings including nonprofits, governmental agencies, and non-governmental organizations.
-Upon completion of the degree, students are eligible to take the national license exam through the Association of Social Work Boards and to apply for licensure in their state.
+Upon completion of the degree, students are eligible to take the national social work license exam and be certified as a family life educator.
 This program is accredited by the Council on Social Work Education and approved by the National Council on Family Relations.

 Special Program Admission Requirements

-- Read the Undergraduate Social Work Student Handbook and submit a signed acknowledgement form indicating acceptance of the policies in the student handbook.
+- Read the Undergraduate Social Work Student Handbook and submit a signed acknowledgement form indicating acceptance of the policies.

-- Attend one of the Undergraduate Social Work student orientation sessions that are typically held at the start of Fall and Spring terms.
+- Attend one of the Undergraduate Social Work student orientation sessions (typically offered at the start of Fall and Spring terms).

 |Required Core Courses|